jftung/docker-network/certbot/certbot.md

-# Boilerplate for nginx with Let’s Encrypt on docker-compose
+# Boilerplate for Nginx with Let’s Encrypt on Docker Compose

-> This is a fork of [this original repository](https://github.com/wmnnd/nginx-certbot), which is accompanied by a [step-by-step guide on how to set up nginx and Let’s Encrypt with Docker](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).
+> This is a fork of [this original repository](https://github.com/wmnnd/nginx-certbot), which is accompanied by a [step-by-step guide on how to set up Nginx and Let’s Encrypt with Docker](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).

-[`init-letsencrypt.sh`](./init-letsencrypt.sh) fetches and ensures the renewal of a Let’s Encrypt certificate for one or multiple domains in a docker-compose setup with nginx.
-This is useful when you need to set up nginx as a reverse proxy for an application.
+[`init-letsencrypt.sh`](./init-letsencrypt.sh) fetches and ensures the renewal of a Let’s Encrypt certificate for one or multiple domains in a docker-compose setup with Nginx.
+This is useful when you need to set up Nginx as a reverse proxy for an application.

 ## Installation